amejiarosario/amejiarosario.github.io/source/_posts/2016-04-08-creating-custom-angularjs-directives-for-beginners.markdown

   - Web Development
 ---

+Directives are one of the most important concepts to understand Angular.
+This tutorial takes through the basics and beyond.
+We will cover how to build your own HTML extensions through directives.

+<!-- More -->

-Directives are the most important concept to understand in Angular.
-This framework relies heavily on them to teach the browser new HTML tags.
+Angular framework relies heavily on them to teach the browser new HTML tags.
 Directives are a powerful tool to create reusable web components.
 Directives not only could be defined as new HTML tags but also as attributes, CSS classes or even HTML comments.
 Angular comes with many built-in (core) directives that offer numerous functionalities to your web applications right away.
 Furthermore, it also allows us to define our own through custom directives.
 We are going to focus on the later.

-<!-- More -->

 Let's say we want to create a new HTML component that the browsers doesn’t support yet, like a To-do list: